eskezje/useplatformtick-research/Research.md

 ### 4.1 Verifying USEPLATFORMTICK Status

-I currently have useplatformtick set to yes, as we can inspect through windbg.
+I currently have useplatformtick set to yes, as we can verify through WinDbg.

-It can be seen with in windbg
+It can be seen with in WinDbg
 ```
 lkd> db HalpTimerPlatformClockSourceForced l1
 fffff803`eadc2558  01